CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 - `Manifest` usage in `Property` was reduced to `ClassTag`.
 - The unicode operator cleanup replaced source-level operators such as `=>` and `<-` with ASCII equivalents.
 This was done as a dedicated commit after discussion, to keep the earlier migration diffs focused.
 - `xw/tests.txt` now writes temporary export/import JSON files under `target/` so tests do not modify tracked repository files.
+- NetLogo test code now uses concise one-argument anonymous procedure syntax where possible, such as `[ value -> ... ]`; bracketed argument lists remain appropriate for multi-argument anonymous procedures, such as `[ [a b] -> ... ]`.
+- `xw/src/main/scala/uk/ac/surrey/xw/extension/util/package.scala` had pre-existing exception-handling bugs in `toPropertyMap`; these have been fixed and covered by focused ScalaTest tests.

 ## Known Fragile Areas